xuankimtran/docs-1/pages/katalon-studio/tutorials/webui-review-and-analyze-test-suite-reports.md

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/webui-view-and-analyze-test-suite-reports/KS-Test-Cases-Table.png" width=70% alt="Test Cases Table">

-    The *Error* status indicates users' mistakes in writing Test Cases, such as incorrect syntax, missing test objects, or incorrect test data.
+    The *Error* status indicates user mistakes in writing Test Cases, such as incorrect syntax, missing test objects, or incorrect test data.

+    By contrast, a *Failed* status would indicate that the application under test (AUT) fails to perform a function expected by the Test Case, such as an unexpected change in the Web user interface.

     Below the **Test Cases Table** is the Report Summary section.